-If a company has a secondary listing on the JSE, the company is listed by its primary listing destination.
-Companies have secondary listings to enable them to raise capital in markets other than the market opened up by their primary listing.
+Well-established companies seeking equity funding to grow their business list on the Main Board.
+Almost a fifth of the Main Board companies are dual listed.
+This means that a company is listed on two or more exchanges.
+If a company has a secondary listing on the JSE, it has its primary listing on another exchange and is regulated by the exchange holding its primary listing.
+Companies have secondary listings to enable them to raise capital in markets other than the market accessed by their primary listing.

 To list on the JSE’s Main Board, a company must have a sponsor.
 All interaction with the JSE takes place through the company’s sponsor.

-Any JSE-listed company or product issuer also needs to appoint a JSE-approved auditor and legal advisors with experience in capital markets.
+JSE-listed companies or product issuers must also appoint a JSE-approved auditor and legal advisor with experience in capital markets.